stellarcarbon/sc-website/docs/architecture.md

 ### SAC for CarbonSINK

 This contract is used to interact with the CarbonSINK asset within the sink carbon contract.
-It needs to be able to execute the authorization sandwitch without needing additional signatures.
+It needs to be able to execute the authorization sandwich without needing additional signatures.

 **Admin:** sink carbon contract